mverwe/ERP-matching/README.md

   * {100,80,60,10} ponts for getting top {1,2,3,random} choice.
 Note: happiness scores are adjustable.
 5. Calculate average happiness of the student population when all groups have an assigned project.
 5. Repeat process thousands of times to find optimal configuration.

+The full workflow can be run using `runMatchmaking.sh`.